 Find Your Audience And Engage Them

-If you’ve not been getting much recognition or your following is not increasing, chances are you might need to consider whether or not you are focusing on the “wrong” social media platform.
+If you haven’t been getting much recognition, or your following is not increasing, you might need to consider if you are focusing on the “wrong” social media platform.
 There are many options available to businesses today, but choosing the one that is best for your business should be based on your ideal customer.
-Does your ideal customer hang out on Linkedin, Facebook, Twitter, or Instagram, to name a few?
+Does your ideal customer hang out on LinkedIn, Facebook, Twitter, or Instagram, to name a few?

 Are You On The Right Platform?

 If your company is an office equipment manufacturer, for example, then SnapChat might do you more harm than good.
 Consider for a moment who are your customers, are they younger?
 Then maybe try focusing on Instagram or Snapchat.
 Are they older?
 Then perhaps Facebook, LinkedIn or Twitter may be better for your business.
 Age is just one factor in the decision-making process.
 Think about who your ideal customer is and where they hang out online based on your buyer personas data.